George Psalmanazar

 George Psalmanazar (c.
 1679 – 3 May 1763) was a Frenchman who claimed to be the first native of Formosa (today Taiwan) to visit Europe.
-For some years he convinced many in Britain, but he was eventually revealed to be of European origins.
+For some years, he convinced many in Britain, but he was eventually revealed to be of European origin.
 He subsequently became a theological essayist, and a friend and acquaintance of Samuel Johnson and other noted figures in 18th-century literary London.

 Early life

-Although Psalmanazar intentionally obscured many details of his early life, it is believed that he was born in southern France, perhaps in Languedoc or Provence, to Catholic parents, some time between 1679 and 1684.
+Although Psalmanazar intentionally obscured many details of his early life, it is believed that he was born in southern France, perhaps in Languedoc or Provence, some time between 1679 and 1684.
 His birth name is unknown.
 According to his posthumously published autobiography, he was educated in a Franciscan school and then a Jesuit academy.
 In both these institutions he claimed to have been celebrated by his teachers for what he called "my uncommon genius for languages".
 Indeed, by his own account Psalmanazar was something of a child prodigy.
 He claims that he attained fluency in Latin by the age of seven or eight, and excelled in competition with children twice his age.
 Later encounters with a sophistic philosophy tutor made him disenchanted with academicism, however, and he discontinued his education around the time he was fifteen or sixteen.